normhal/DCCppEX-Nextion-Controller/docs/Instructions.md

 If using an ESP32 or ESP8266, there are some additional steps you need to take to prepare to compile for them.

-Complete the actions in the files below before continuing
+Follow the guidelines in the file entitled "ESP Preparation" before continuing.

 # Downloading the Sketch